AnalystOlaide/E-Commerce-Business-Analysis-Project/README.md

 ![image](https://github.com/user-attachments/assets/4177e368-68c9-4bf5-ba77-3f66ab88713f)

-Here’s a concise, storytelling-style version of your analysis:

 This dashboard paints a clear picture of who’s buying, what they’re buying, and how well operations are running.

 Customer Demographics Drive Revenue